varlociraptor/varlociraptor-evaluation/README.md

 # Data analysis for the initial Varlociraptor paper

 This Snakemake workflow automatically generates all results and figures from the paper.
-Rerunning the workflow requires a lot of computation time and some unavoidable external resources.
+Rerunning the workflow requires a lot of computation time and some unavoidable [external resources that have to be manually deployed](#resources).
-We therefore hope that the [Snakemake report in the supplementary material of the paper](https://www.biorxiv.org/content/10.1101/741256v1.supplementary-material), providing all results together with comprehensive provenance information will already generate sufficient trust in most of the cases.
+We therefore hope that the [Snakemake report in the supplementary material of the paper](https://www.biorxiv.org/content/10.1101/741256v1.supplementary-material), providing all results together with comprehensive provenance information (workflow steps, parameters, software versions, code) will already yield sufficient information in most of the cases.
 If you nevertheless intend to rerun the analysis, feel free to follow the steps below, and please inform us about any potential issues.

 ## General Requirements